How Splunk stores indexes

 Each of the index directories is known as a bucket.
 To summarize so far:

-- A Splunk "index" contains compressed raw data and associated indexes.
+- A Splunk "index" contains compressed raw data and associated index files.

 - A Splunk index resides across many age-designated index directories.